 Even with the perfect settings, some tongue splitting is acceptable with dense hardwood like strand bamboo flooring and eucalyptus flooring.
 Just keep it to less than 30% of the planks.

 Don’t Overlook the Underlayment

-Most installers use the 15 lb. asphalt saturated felt paper commonly found in the roofing section of the building supply store.
-This option prevents wood on wood rubbing and acts as a limited vapor barrier (use two layers over crawl spaces or unfinished spaces).
+Most installers use the 15 lb. asphalt-saturated felt paper commonly found in the roofing section of the building supply store.
+This option prevents wood from rubbing and acts as a limited vapor barrier (use two layers over crawl spaces or unfinished spaces).

 While companies may sell padded silicone, felt, or foam pads labeled for a nail down installation, the National Wood Flooring Association does not recommend these products for nail down installations.

 Face it – there are areas where you can’t use the floor nailer.
 But you do have options: